-“I first became fascinated by the frontal lobes of the human brain when I saw my grandmother’s sprayed across the skirting board…”
+“I first became fascinated by the frontal lobes of the human brain when I saw my grandmother’s sprayed across the skirting board…

-I was running a cursory search on Amazon for books of the ‘how-to’ variety on getting on to a clinical training program.
-While this novel serves as a later result of that endeavor it was nevertheless one of my better online purchases.
+I was running a cursory search on Amazon for books of the ‘how-to’ variety regarding clinical psychology and, more specifically, getting on to a doctorate clinical training program.
+This novel serves as more of a latter result of that endeavor, focusing on the training and all its placements.
+Nevertheless, it was one of my better online purchases.

 Who is it for?

 This book is written as a chronological story, for anyone curious about clinical psychology and mental health, and seems to be specifically useful for those who intend to work within the relevant settings.
 Further under the microscope, it is an enlightening read for anyone who plans to undertake the clinical psychology doctorate, providing one of many perspectives on what the training may entail.
 However, I would recommend this to anyone who wants a good read, psychology related or not, due to the fascinating array of stories.